Ms. Laurie Sage

 Assistant Principal for Curriculum + Instruction

 My name is Marissa Kvacky, and I am the Assistant Principal for Curriculum and Instruction at FHS.
-Previously, I was a member of the FHS Science Department for seven years, and this is my first year embarking on this journey in my new role.
+Previously, I was a member of the FHS Science Department for seven years, and this is my second year in this role.
 I have always been an active member of the Freedom Family by being an advisor of many extracurricular activities, such as Student Council, Dance Team and PATH (Patriot Athletes).
 I was inspired by my students and colleagues to pursue administration and am thrilled to continue impacting the lives of Freedom students.

 As the building’s curriculum and instruction administrator, I focus on curriculum evaluation and implementation, course selection and scheduling, professional development and state testing coordination.
 Overall, I have a critical role in fostering a positive learning environment, improving instructional practices, and enhancing student achievement through curriculum development and instructional leadership.
 I am proud to work in the BASD, especially Freedom High School, where I know the teachers put a tremendous amount of effort into preparing our students to be productive citizens and lifelong learners.